ZestyTechnology/zesty-docs/docs/nimble_single/assembly.rst

     Using another mount, check instructions.

     * For now use only 1 bolt (part T) to bolt the Nimble to the adapter or printer.
 This is done to lock it in and keep everything together while you prepare the drive cable and sleeve.
+You might need the M3 nuts here.

     ..
-Note:: Here you might need the M3 nuts.
+Note:: Do not overtighten these M3 bolts.
+Simply finger tight and then 1/4 turn is enough.

 Step 9
 ------